dyedfox/bash_repo/README.md

 ## General Information
-- Repository created just for learning purposes as I wanna be DevOps :)
+- This repository was created solely for learning purposes as I aspire to become a DevOps professional :)

 ## Technologies Used
+- Bash
+- Fedora 38
+- AlmaLinux
-- Bash, Fedora 38, AlmaLinux and Ubuntu virtual machines
+- Ubuntu virtual machine

 ## Features
 - Nothing special - just bash scripts